ABOUT EARTHDRAGON MEDICINE

 As all of life and the turning of the unfathomable cosmos reveal the essence of relationship, so too does the chapter of healing between patient and practitioner.

-Grounded in Dr. Aviva Romm’s Integrative and Functional Medicine teachings, my approach to women’s health honors the interconnectedness of body, emotions, and nervous system.
-I understand that emotional experiences often shape women’s health in profound ways, influencing hormonal balance, pelvic function, sleep, and overall vitality.
+My training is also informed by Dr. Aviva Romm’s Integrative and Functional Medicine teachings.
+My philosophical and full-spectrum methodology to female health honors the interconnectedness of body (which includes emotion and nervous system) and spirit (your consistent life force and purpose).
+I understand that emotional experiences often shape female health in profound ways, influencing hormonal balance, pelvic function, sleep, and life purpose.

 Our work together may include laboratory evaluation, botanical support, bodywork, and trauma-informed somatic counseling, all guided by a whole-person lens.
-This approach supports patients in addressing root causes while deepening embodiment, restoring rhythm, and moving toward a more fluid, connected relationship with their bodies and lives.
+This supports patients in addressing root causes of reduced vitality while deepening embodiment, restoring rhythm, and moving toward your fluid, connected relationship with your body and life.

-Shannen has trained under several teachers and approaches pelvic floor bodywork through both clinical and animist frameworks.
-Her work integrates anatomical knowledge, nervous system awareness, and trauma-informed care, while also honoring the body as a living, relational system shaped by personal herstory, environment, and meaning.
+• Shannen has trained under several teachers and approaches pelvic floor bodywork through both clinical and animist frameworks.
+Her work integrates anatomical knowledge and nervous system awareness while also honoring the body as a living, relational system shaped by personal herstory, environment, and meaning.

 Pelvic floor bodywork sessions are guided by consent, safety, and attunement.
 Touch is intentional and responsive to the patient’s cues, supporting regulation rather than forcing release.
 This approach is especially supportive for individuals experiencing pelvic pain, tension, disconnection, hormonal transitions, or stress held in the body.